chrisroberts/kitchen-lxc/README.md

 ## Installation

-Add this line to your Chef cookbooks's Gemfile:
+Add this line to your Chef cookbook's Gemfile:

     gem 'kitchen-lxc'

 And then execute:

-    $ bundle
+    $ bundle install

 Or install it yourself as: